Staff and Board

 PB8567Medium

-Paddy Bowman is founding director of Local Learning and co-edits the Journal of Folklore and Education.
+Paddy Bowman is the founding director of Local Learning and co-edits the Journal of Folklore and Education.
 K-12 teachers, community scholars, and arts administrators around the nation have benefited from her ability to connect non-folklorists with our discipline.
 Her influential university courses and professional development training programs in folklore for educators around the country, implementation of model school-based projects, authorship of seminal publications, and development of online and off-line curricular materials have significantly extended the reach of folklore to hundreds of teachers and thousands of students throughout the United States.
 She co-edited Through the Schoolhouse Door: Folklore, Community, Curriculum (2011) and co-wrote a chapter in Folklife and Museums.
 She was awarded the 2013 American Folklore Society Benjamin A. Botkin Prize for Lifetime Achievement in Public Folklore and in 2016 was named a Fellow of the American Folklore Society.
 She has an MA in Folklore from the University of North Carolina.
+Email Paddy at pbbowman@gmail.com.

 Taylor D. Burden, Reviews Editor